microsoft/coyote/docs/_learn/overview/what-is-coyote.md

 Coyote provides programming models to express concurrent systems.
 These programming models offer convenient ways to program at a high-level of abstraction.
-As mentioned below, Coyote currently supports two programming models: a familiar tasks-based programming (currently in-preview) as well as a more advanced actor-based programming model.
+As mentioned below, Coyote currently supports two programming models: a familiar tasks-based programming model (currently in-preview) as well as a more advanced actor-based programming model.
 These programming models are built using asynchronous APIs, supported by a lightweight runtime, making it easy to program efficient non-blocking code.